 Occurrence Description Liquidated Damage Amount Clean Equipment Failure to maintain equipment in a clean and sanitary manner as described in Section 7.7. \$100 per occurrence Litter Failure to clean up spillage or litter caused by Franchisee pursuant to Section 7.7.
 In any calendar year: For a first occurrence, the amount shall be \$50 per occurrence.
 For a second occurrence, the amount shall be \$100 per occurrence.
 For a third or subsequent occurrence, the amount shall be \$200 per occurrence.
-Noise Limits For each occurrence of excessive noise as described in Section 7.7.5. \$100 per occurrence Discourteous Behavior For each proven occurrence of an employee who does not practice courteous behavior as described in Section 7.9.1. \$100 per occurrence
+Noise Limits For each occurrence of excessive noise as described in Section 7.7.5. \$100 per occurrence Discourteous Behavior does not practice courteous penavior as described